VISA GUIDE

 USCIS looks for evidence that you are or have been a member of associations in your field that require outstanding achievements for admission.
 These associations must evaluate applicants based on merit, using a panel of recognized national or international experts.

-That said, there are gray areas—for example, with startup accelerators or founder-focused programs.
+That said, there are gray areas.
+Startup accelerators and founder-focused programs are one example.
 If the company was accepted based on your individual merit as a founder or leader, and you can show that you were the one evaluated, this may still qualify.

-Also, sometimes it’s not just about being a member, but about your involvement in the organization.
-Serving on committees, contributing to publications, or playing an active role can strengthen the case—especially when higher levels of participation are merit-based.
+Also, sometimes it's not just about holding the membership.
+Serving on committees, contributing to publications, or playing an active role can strengthen the case, especially when higher levels of participation are merit-based.

 Documentation you need